 Life is Still Beautiful at The GreenFields

 The COVID-19 pandemic has changed life as we knew it.
-In the course of six weeks we have had to re-learn how to work, eat, provide care, parent, socialize, and recreate.
+In the past year we have had to re-learn how to work, eat, provide care, parent, socialize, and recreate.

 Life with COVID-19 has also forced change across the globe, including our own little corner of the world at The GreenFields.
 Many changes have come through our best efforts to ensure the health and safety of our residents, families, and employees.

-Visitation has been suspended until further notice and social distancing has altered the way we serve our meals and present resident activities.
+Visitation has been suspended or modified and social distancing has altered the way we serve our meals and present resident activities.
 But even in the wake of these necessary changes, life is still beautiful at The GreenFields!

 Our residents and their families are adjusting to this “new normal” with support from our compassionate and dedicated employees.
 Despite restrictions which now prevent them from all dining together tableside, our residents continue to enjoy their restaurant-style meals, now with the added perk of room service!